APITeamLimited/globe-test/README.md

 Run distributed load tests using the K6 runtime engine

-This project is built on top of and is derivative works of the K6 project.
-It is not affiliated with the K6 project.
-The upstream repo can be found at https://github.com/grafana/k6
+Note: GlobeTest is not affiliated with the K6 project.
+This is a fork of the K6 project with modifications to support distributed load testing and other features.

+More documentation on how to use this shall be added soon.